aaronMulveyAI/Galton-Machine/README.md

 # README

-## Project: Distribution Simulations and Galton Board
+## Distribution Simulations and Galton Board

 This project is a comprehensive exploration of statistical concepts, focusing on the Beta distribution and the behavior of a Galton board.
 It combines mathematical derivations, visualizations, and simulations to demonstrate fundamental principles in probability and statistics.